MatthewAwesome/MatthewAwesome.github.io/eyeimage.md

 style: eyeimage
 ---

-I am developing technologies to propel ophthalmic imaging into the realm of Precision Medicine.
+Can ophthalmic imaging be propelled into the realm of Precision Medicine?

+That is what I see to do!

+The eye is essentially a window to the body, and we can leverage this advantage to survey disease with unprecedented resolution!

+I have authored several provisional patents toward this objective.
+If you'd like to know more, let's get in touch!